pamelatech/scim-use-case-revamp/draft-correia-scimusecases-00.md

 --- middle

 # Introduction
-The System for Cross-domain Identity Management (SCIM) family of specifications are designed to manage resources used in the practice of identity management that are often communicated across internet domains and services, with users and groups as the default resources supported and an extensibility model compatible with adding additional resources.
+The System for Cross-domain Identity Management (SCIM) family of specifications [RFC7643] and [RFC7644] is designed to manage resources used in the practice of identity management that need to be communicated across internet domains and services, with users and groups as the default resources supported (and an extensibility model additional resource definition).
 The specifications have two primary goals: 1) A common representation of a resource object and its attributes, and 2) Standardized patterns for how those resources can be operated on, including "CRUD" operations that create, read, update or delete resource objects and more advanced goals such as search filters, synchronization of large resource populations, etc. These goals are codified as a data model in [RFC7643] defining resources, attributes and default schema, as well as a protocol definition built on HTTP in [RFC7644].
 By standardizing the data model and protocol for resource management, entire ecosystems can achieve better interoperability, security, and scalability.

 This document provides definitions, overview, concepts, flows, and use cases implementers may need to understand the design and applicability of the SCIM schema [RFC7643] and SCIM protocol [RFC7644].
 Unlike the practice of some protocols like Application Bridging for Federated Access Beyond web (ABFAB) and SAML2 WebSSO, SCIM provides provisioning and de-provisioning of resources in a separate context from authentication.
-While SCIM is a protocol that standardizes movement of data only between two parties in a HTTP client-server model, implementation patterns are discussed in this document that surround the SCIM actions and are mport
+While SCIM is a protocol that standardizes movement of data only between two parties in a HTTP client-server model, implementation patterns are discussed in this document that use concepts beyond the core schema and protocol, but that are needed to understand how SCIM actions can fit into greater architectures.

 # Terminology